talgball/lbr/README.md

 A configuration module uses a sqllite database to store primary configuration information as metadata to specify capabilities of the robot.
-The configuration process reads the database and arranges for indicated processes to be launched and connected together with various communications methods, typically python joinable queues, as specified in the metadata.
+The configuration process reads the database and arranges for indicated processes to be launched and connected with various communications methods, typically python joinable queues, as specified in the metadata.
 The usual pattern is to create two joinable queues between connected processes.
 One of them is used to send command messages, and the other one is used to broadcast response information such as telemetry back to the commanding process.
-Using this approach, the robot itself is "softly modeled" and can be significantly modified and extended, often without changing the existing code, and could even "evolve" it's capabilities at runtime.
+Using this approach, the robot itself is "softly modeled" and can be significantly modified and extended, often without changing the existing code, and could even "evolve" its capabilities at runtime.

 After launching with the __robot__ command, the system provides a command console in a terminal window.
-Three types of commands are supported at the console: builtin, external and python.
-Builtin commands are as follows:
+Three types of commands are supported at the console: built-in, external and python.
+Built-in commands are as follows:
 * __/r/power/angle__ - Run the motors at a power level between 0 and 1 at a steering angle between 0 and 360 degrees
 from the robot's perspective, i.e. 0 degrees always mean straight ahead, and 180 is straight back.
 * __/r/power/angle/range/sensor/interval__ - Run the motors at the given power level and angle subject to constraints: